Low-frequency and Moir\'e Floquet engineering: a review: Applications to quantum materials

 The interlayer hopping matrix acquires a time dependence according to

 In the high-frequency regime, we employ again a first-order van Vleck expansion.
 To leading order, the effective Hamiltonian is given by the averaged Hamiltonian $H_0$ with renormalized parameters

 where $J_0$ is the zeroth Bessel function of the first kind.
 The corrections of order $1/\Omega$ vanish if derivatives $\partial_i T(\vect x,t)$ are neglected.
 This is justified because all derivatives in $H_m$ and $m\neq 0$ appear with a pre-factor $\gamma_{3,4}$ that is small and the terms $[H_{-m},H_m]/(2m\Omega)$ are already suppressed by $1/\Omega$.
 In the small-angle regime, where $T(\vect x,t)$ varies slowly in real space this approximation becomes even better because then the corrections that would arise have an additional small factor $\theta$.
 The renormalized parameters can lead to a renormalization of the quasienergies, without breaking symmetries that could be required for some applications.
+In the next section, we consider a system with spin-orbit coupling which brings into play topological band-inversion effects, and discuss the effects of light irradiation.